Graphs and obstruction theory for algebraic curves: Algebraic curves corresponding to higher valent vertices

 \subsection{Description of the dual obstruction spaces for general global pre-log curves}

-The argument so far establishes the description of the space of dual obstructions restricted to a component of a pre-log curve corresponding to a higher valent vertices of a tropical curve.
-Now we consider the description of the dual obstruction spaces of the original pre-log curves.
+The argument so far establishes the description of the dual space of obstructions restricted to a component of a pre-log curve corresponding to a higher valent vertex of a tropical curve.
+Now we consider the description of the dual spaces of obstructions of the original pre-log curves.